ubiquity/github-labels-processor/README.md

   Copyright 2023
 ```

-Note: you must include the organization and repository name in the command line arguments, or it will throw an error.
+Note: you must include the owner and repository name in the command line arguments, or it will throw an error.

 ### Tool: Reset Labels to Default Colors